What Is Your Marketing Message Strategy?

 All of these forms of content need to embody your message.
 But remember, they are not your message.
 You are your message.

-And saturating your market with your message will make YOU synonymous with your products, content and services.
+And saturating your market with your marketing message will make YOU synonymous with your products, content and services.
 Is this starting to make sense?

 The spokes of our wheel are the different media channels of distribution.
 That’s your book, a podcast, a Facebook Live show, a retreat, a webinar, etc.